knkrn5/Programming-Concepts/git/git.md

 git add .
 git add <specific-file>      # Stage only files you want

+git restore --staged . # Unstage all staged files
+#OR
-git reset  # Unstage all files git reset --hard HEAD # Remove all staged and unstaged changes git reset HEAD unwanted-file.js  # Unstage specific files you don't want git restore . # remove all uncommitted changes(modified or staged) rm path/to/specific/file # Delete the file
+git reset  # Unstage all files git reset --hard HEAD # Remove all staged and unstaged changes git reset HEAD unwanted-file.js  # Unstage specific files you don't want

+git restore . # remove all uncommitted changes(modified or staged) git checkout -- filename # remove all uncommitted changes in specific file
+#OR
+git restore <specific-file> # remove all uncommitted changes in specific file git checkout -- src/ # Discard all changes in src/ directory
+#OR
+git restore src/
+git checkout -- *.js
+#OR
+git restore '*.js' # remove all uncommitted changes in all .js files

+rm path/to/specific/file # Delete the file

 git clean -fdn # Wanna preview what will be deleted before actually deleting?